gca-research-group/tee-morello-performance-experiments/README.md

 ![Performance analysis of memory operations on the Morello board.](figs/graph_3.png)

-*Figure: Performance analysis of memory operations on the Morello board.*
+*Figure 5: Performance analysis of memory operations on the Morello board.*

 -   **Allocation time:** the values resulting from the tests in the